 Third, a key ingredient for type-II AFE is the decoupling of a nonpolar system into two polar subsystems under some symmetry $W$.
 As mentioned, a natural case is with decoupling into two spin sectors under spin rotation symmetry, which is named as the spin-AFE.
 There also exist other possibilities.
 For example, two dimensional (2D) systems may have $W$ being horizontal mirror symmetry, and the decoupling is into the two subspaces with even and odd mirror eigenvalues.
 For 1D, one may also consider $W$ being twofold rotational symmetry along the axis of the system.
 In the following, we shall mainly focus on the spin-AFE subclass, which is the most interesting, and other cases shall be mentioned at the end.

-\textit{Symmetry condition for spin-AFE.} Spin-AFE occurs in systems with spin rotation symmetry, i.e., systems with negligible spin-orbit coupling (SOC).
+\textit{{Symmetry condition for spin-AFE.}} Spin-AFE occurs in systems with spin rotation symmetry, i.e., systems with negligible spin-orbit coupling (SOC).
 It must be noted that the decoupling into two spin sectors does not require the full $SU(2)$ spin rotation group; a $U(1)$ subgroup suffices.
 This extends scope of material platforms to also include the \emph{collinear} magnets, where the spin components $s_m$ in the magnetic moment direction are conserved and serve as the label of the two sectors.

 First of all, one can easily see that spin-AFE cannot exist in nonmagnetic systems.
 For a nonmagnetic system with spin rotation symmetry, the two spin sectors must have the same polarization, hence cannot realize AFE.
-With a similar reasoning, one can see that spin-AFE also cannot exist in ferromagnetic systems, since the spin sectors are inequivalent and cannot have $\bm P^+=-\bm P^-$.
+Besides, spin-AFE also cannot exist in ferromagnetic or ferrimagnetic systems: because the two spin sectors are inequivalent, their polarizations $\bm P^{\pm}$, if nonzero, cannot exactly satisfy $\bm P^+=-\bm P^-$.
 It follows that the only possibility of spin-AFE is in AFM systems.

 Consider a collinear AFM system with negligible SOC.
 Let the local moments be in the direction $\hat{m}$, then the two spin sectors are labeled with $s_m=\pm$.
 The AFE order is constrained by the spin point group $\mathcal G$ of the system.
 It can always be decomposed as: